top of page

 the story that started it all

 I don't exactly know where to start.
 I honestly don't know the order of what I'm about to talk about.
-My first day at the orphanage came a close and it was time to go "home".
+My first day at the orphanage came to close, and it was time to go "home."
 But where was "home", that I didn't know.
 I remember meeting a friend during the day and he was walking over to me because I didn't know where I was going.
 I remember feeling embarrassed asking him where I was supposed to go.
 Every student takes a bus home every night.
-This is a two way transport for students as they pickup and drop off to their respected place.
-I wasn't sure what bus I was assigned to so I asked my friend and he asked the adult.
+This is a two-way transport for students as they pick up and drop off at their respective places.
+I wasn't sure what bus I was assigned to, so I asked my friend, and he asked the adult.
 From there, I'm not sure what happened.
 It is a bit fuzzy in my memory.
-Anyways, going forward a little bit, I apparently was in the same foster home as my friend and we go to know each other pretty well.
+Anyways, going forward a little bit, I apparently was in the same foster home as my friend, and we got to know each other pretty well.
 I gained a daily schedule in my brain.
 Wake up, no breakfast, just get on the bus.
 We could get to the orphanage/ school and we would be there for the whole day and take the bus home.
 At the school, it was a constant repeat of schedule.
 I don't remember what the schedule was since it's been a hot minute but it was brutal.
 Maybe my brain just can't remember it.
 If we flash a few years forward, the schedule changed.

-This was the first day I was cut from my play time.
+This was the first day I was cut from my playtime.
 Note that when it's "play time", this is truly the best day of everyone's lives because we barely ever get to just play.
 There was this facility that had equipment and objects that isn't in any homes, restaurants, factories, or even the orphanage.
-The orphanage was a gated off area that had a few factories, the orphanage school, a few factories, the facility that held kids dreams (aka: "playground"), hospital, a medium sized outdoor area.
+The orphanage was a gated-off area that had a few factories, an orphanage school, a few factories, a facility that held kids' dreams (aka: "playground"), a hospital, and a medium-sized outdoor area.
 When I got pulled, I was super disappointed.
-I was put into a room that I've never been before and stood before me was three people that I've never met.
+I was put into a room that I'd never been to before, and there were three people that I'd never met.
 I don't remember the conversation at all and I can't tell you what was asked or what I responded with.
 I don't know the facial expressions and I don't know anything that happened.
 It didn't make sense to me at all.
 Truly didn't.

 Back then, I didn't know what "getting adopted" meant and I am most certainly positive my fellow mates didn't either.
-Learning that you life is about to change really screws you up.
+Learning that your life is about to change really screws you up.
 Yet for me, it didn't.
 Or so I thought.
-That same day, I visited my orphanage one last time and to celebrate whatever was happening, I decided to empty out my whole train designed kids backpack and gave out ALL of my candy to my classmates and teachers.
-That was the happiest days of my life.
-My classmates and my teachers did something that they never done since I've been there.
+That same day, I visited my orphanage one last time, and to celebrate whatever was happening, I decided to empty out my whole train-designed kids' backpack and give out ALL of my candy to my classmates and teachers.
+That was the happiest day of my life.
+My classmates and my teachers did something that they had never done since I'd been there.
 They smiled.
 They smiled.
 They... smiled.
 But at what?
 To this day I still have to wonder.

 In the next few months, there were so many first times for me.
 I couldn't comprehend everything.
-My parents spoke English, my brother spoke English, there was a interpreter but I didn't care to speak to him apparently, and I had so many questions that I didn't know how to ask.
+My parents spoke English, my brother spoke English, and there was an interpreter, but I didn't care to speak to him apparently, and I had so many questions that I didn't know how to ask.
 Two weeks after coming to the USA, I was put into first grade.
 Just like that, I was in first grade, in a new school, in a school that helped me.
-Most of the kids were mean to me because of who knows what but I feel like after all these years, people who knows me can somehow relate or understand that I'm different and knows I can be the best version of myself even though I might look different.
-Throughout elementary school, middle school, and now entering into sophomore year as of 7/8/2024, I have learned a lot and I have been through a lot.
+Most of the kids were mean to me because of who knows what, but I feel like after all these years, people who know me can somehow relate or understand that I'm different and know I can be the best version of myself even though I might look different.
+Throughout elementary school, middle school, and now entering my sophomore year as of 7/8/2024, I have learned a lot, and I have been through a lot.

-If you haven't gotten news about this, I was diagnosed with PTSD when I was in 7th grade and I struggled with it until I was 6 months free in April of 2024 in freshman year of high school.
 I had the true pleasure of starting StoryAidHelp in the summer of 2022.
-Specific date was July 25, 2022.
+The specific date was July 25, 2022.
 I have had supporters, doubters, and haters but nothing can stop me from creating the best version of myself here in this world except myself.
 I promise as the founder of StoryAidHelp to create the environment that everyone ones to believe, support, and live in.
-An environment that is full of love, compassion, grief, supporters, hearts full of gratitude and gold.
+An environment that is full of love, compassion, grief, supporters, and hearts full of gratitude and gold.
 Life is great if you choose to believe in yourself and in your friends and family.

-That is the "David's Rise to Glory", Thank you.
+That is "David's Rise to Glory."
+Thank you.

 EXTRAS

 At my foster home, I barely got food.
-In the morning I was sent to school with all my other foster-siblings and we weren't able to eat anything.
-Our biggest mean was lunch.
+In the morning, I was sent to school with all my other foster siblings, and we weren't able to eat anything.
+Our biggest meal was lunch.
 The school had amazing food and food that we never get to eat at home.
-When we get home, dinner is base tomato soup.
-This was mean plan every day.
-On top of that, we only got one spoon full of the soup for dinner.
+When we get home, dinner is based on tomato soup.
+This was a mean plan every day.
+On top of that, we only got one spoonful of soup for dinner.
 There were no seconds and dessert.
-Everyone in my house except my parents were really thin mostly because of this behavior shown by my parents.
+Everyone in my house except my parents was really thin, mostly because of this behavior shown by my parents.
 On the other hand, my parents were huge meal animals.
 They ate luxury foods... at least to us (my siblings and I).
-They got full course meals like an all-you-can-eat buffet.
+They got full-course meals like an all-you-can-eat buffet.

-I am super super lucky to only have a few of aspects that are on the chart on the website.
+I am super, super lucky to only have a few of the aspects that are on the chart on the website.
 There are many others who have it so much worse.
 Being bullied for many many years, I can't imagine what they have to go through.
-At this point, most people would want to be pulled from public schools if they were attending one and doing homeschooling or stopping school all to together at the legal age.
+At this point, most people would want to be pulled from public schools if they were attending one and homeschooling or stopping school altogether at the legal age.
 It is truly hard to get and stay motivated when you know there are people out there constantly putting you down but we also need to learn that there are people who will help raise us up.

 PTSD VS PNES: